Board of Directors

 A semi-retired teacher and education administrator, Mary C. also is a very active grandmother.
 She moved to Norwood in 2015 and loves all the friends and neighbors she’s met and the amount of care they have for each other and the community.

 Sitting through city planning meetings as a newspaper reporter sparked Hillary’s passion for community development.
-She works now as a librarian, but continues to use the knowledge she gained covering development in her volunteer work with Norwood Together, Off Pike Market and other organizations.
+She works now as a librarian, but uses the knowledge she gained covering development in her volunteer work with Norwood Together.
 She has lived in Norwood with her husband and two sons since 2015.

 An attorney who recently retired as a Principal Assistant Ohio Attorney General, Vicki and her husband, Tim, have lived on Cameron Avenue for the past 27 years.
 She is the mother of three adult children and enjoys walking their rescue dog, Buster, throughout Norwood and along Wasson Way.